 Some men who have begun walking on the precipice of compromise call it a perk of their position and believe that they have rights that others do not have.
 Their thought may be, "I’ve earned this, and I deserve it because of who I am."

+Some actually have the ability to do something morally wrong and then walk into another room and conduct business in a professional way.
 For instance, a minister I once talked with met ladies in the bar of whatever hotel he was staying in (the hotel that was near the church he was speaking in on Sunday).
 He would lie about his career, get her to his room, and do his thing.
 Then, somehow, he would isolate that behavior in a “mental room” and go to sleep, wake up in the morning, and preach about righteousness.
 That doesn’t make sense to most of us, but some have become really good at compartmentalization.

 Executives, CEOs, CFOs, politicians, pastors, priests, etc. can all begin to rationalize.
 Regardless of how long it took before they were caught or why they thought they could do it – the end result was the same.
 Incredible loss – shock to those who admire them – distrust in the organization – hundreds leave the church.
 Many of us put the newspaper down and ask ourselves, “Are there any leaders out there that we can trust?”